rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-asserting-method" -->
 ## Assert that the Method Retrieves Data

-- The following test checks that the `getData` method assigns the correct data in the correct format to the `toDoList` property.
+- The following test checks that the `getData` method assigns the correct data in the correct format to the `toDoList` property

 ```ts
   it('should return data in correct format', () => {